- Resource Consumption- The level of resources needed or used by a society

 Global patterns and trends in the availability and consumption of energy

 Renewable energy is energy from sources such as sunlight, water, wind, vegetation and geothermal, among others.
-These are considered sustainable sources of energy because the do not pollute the environment, however, they have a number of challenges which would be considered later in the chapter.
+These are considered sustainable sources of energy because they do not pollute the environment, however, they have several challenges which would be considered later in the chapter.

-Energy mix refers to the amount of hydrocarbons, nuclear energy and renewable energy sources that are needed and used by a country.
+Energy mix refers to the number of hydrocarbons, nuclear energy and renewable energy sources that are needed and used by a country.

 Discussion: What factors determine the type of energy mix a country might opt for?